What is Embedded Analytics?

 Interactive reports

 Reports should be easy to build and interactive.
-Embedded analytics end users may want to build their own reports, but even if they don’t, they will want to drill into further detail, visualise the data in tables and charts, query the data, and compare the data with other data points.
-Machine learning has enabled more powerful interactive capabilities such as the ability to click on a data point and have it automatically explained through related data and natural language explanation points.
-This gives greater clarity on the data faster so action can be taken sooner.
+Embedded analytics end users may want to build their own reports, but even if they don’t, they will want to drill into further detail, visualize the data in tables and charts, query the data, and compare the data with other data points.
+Machine learning has enabled more powerful interactive capabilities such as the ability to click on a data point and have it automatically explained through related data and natural language explanation points (in Yellowfin, this is an exclusive feature called Assisted Insights).
+This gives greater clarity on data faster, so action can be taken sooner.

 Mobile reporting